Getting started with Octez#

 • to start an Octez node and set up its basic configuration;

-• to use the Octez client to create implicit accounts and do transfers between them;
+• to use the Octez client to create user accounts and do transfers between them;

 • to deploy and interact with a simple predefined smart contract;